Chart Color Schemes

 Educational outcomes in Horsham fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-Educational participation is high, with 26.8% of residents currently enrolled in formal education, comprising 10.2% in primary, 7.7% in secondary, and 2.9% in tertiary education.
+Educational participation is notably high, with 26.8% of residents currently enrolled in formal education.
+This includes 10.2% in primary education, 7.7% in secondary education, and 2.9% pursuing tertiary education.

 Frequently Asked Questions - Education